paolobrasolin/mnogootex/README.md

 Set up your `LaTeX` project as usual.
 We'll assume its main file setting the `\documentclass` is `~/project_folder/main_file.tex`.

-In the root of your project, create a configuration file `.mnogootex.yml` which lists the document classes you want to compile your project with:
+Create a configuration file `~/project_folder/.mnogootex.yml` listing the document classes you want to compile your project with:

     jobs:
       - book